Leon Lillie: Early life, education and career

-Lillie graduated from North High School in North Saint Paul, then attended the University of Nottingham in Nottingham, England and at Luther College in Decorah, Iowa, earning his B.S. in Political Science.
-He served on the North Saint Paul City Council from 1995–2004.
-He is also an airline employee.
+Lillie graduated from North High School in North Saint Paul, then attended the University of Nottingham in Nottingham, England, and Luther College in Decorah, Iowa, earning his B.S. in political science.

+Lillie served on the North Saint Paul City Council from 1995 to 2004.
+When elected, he worked as a baggage handler and ramp agent for Northwest Airlines.

 Minnesota House of Representatives

-Lillie was first elected to the Minnesota House of Representatives in 2004, defeating DFL incumbent Scott Wasiluk in a primary after Wasiluk was caught on video drinking alcohol in his Capitol office, and has been reelected every two years since.
+Lillie was elected to the Minnesota House of Representatives in 2004 and has been reelected every two years since.
+He defeated two-term DFL incumbent Scott Wasiluk in a DFL primary after Wasiluk was caught on video drinking alcohol in his Capitol office.

-Lillie served as vice chair of the Commerce and Labor Committee during the 2009-2010 legislative session.
-From 2013-2014 he served as an assistant majority leader.
-Since 2019 Lillie has served as chair of the Legacy Finance Division, which oversees the allocation of proceeds from a state sales tax increase passed in 2008.
-Those funds are designated to protecting drinking water and wildlife habitat as well as preserving arts and cultural heritage.
+Since 2019, Lillie has chaired the Legacy Finance Division, which oversees the allocation of proceeds from a state sales tax increase passed in 2008.
+Those funds are designated to protect drinking water and wildlife habitat and to preserve arts and cultural heritage.
 Lillie also sits on the Capital Investment, Rules and Legislative Administration, and Ways and Means Committees.
+He served as vice chair of the Commerce and Labor Committee from 2009 to 2010 and as an assistant majority leader for the House DFL caucus from 2013 to 2014.

+Legacy amendment funds

+Lillie has served on the Lessard-Sams Outdoor Heritage Council, which makes recommendations to the legislature on how Legacy Funds should be spent.
+In 2022, he authored legislation to spend $159 million from the Legacy Fund to restore and enhance natural areas.
+Lillie called the bill, which was the result of negotiations with the Republican Senate, "a little bit disappointing" and called for further investments in subsequent years.

+Labor and union contracts

+Lillie was a member of the Subcommittee on Employee Relations.
+In 2012, he criticized Republican members who voted to reject contracts for state employees containing a two percent pay raise.
+In 2017, he voted to accept union contracts with MAPE and AFSCME, but was outvoted by Republicans.
+Lillie spoke out against Republican plans to cut legislative staff in 2015, calling it "really not Minnesotan", and has opposed efforts to make union dues voluntary.
+In 2020, he supported state workers' union contracts that included what he called "reasonable" salary increases.

+Other political positions

+Lillie co-authored legislation to build a new Minnesota Vikings stadium, to be paid for in part by a local sales tax.
+He voted for the final bill authorizing construction of the stadium.

 Electoral history

 Personal life

 Lillie is married and has three children.
-His brother, Ted Lillie, a Republican, was a member of the Minnesota Senate from 2011-12.
+His brother, Ted Lillie, a Republican, was a member of the Minnesota Senate from 2011 to 2012.
+He is Lutheran.